The Science of Nutrition

 1. Retinol (Preformed Vitamin A)

 Retinol, or Preformed Vitamin A, exists exclusively in animal foods.
-It is referred to as Preformed Vitamin A, because it already exists in an active form that is easily used by the body.
+It is referred to as Preformed Vitamin A because it already exists in an active form that the body can readily use.

 Good food sources include beef or chicken liver, cod liver oil, eggs, mackerel, salmon, salmon roe, and butter.
 On supplements, look for the ingredient Retinyl Palmitate.